 - A single Ethernet cable that provides power, video, and audio.

-- Power over Internet (POE).
+- Power over Ethernet (POE).
 No power splitters or wall sockets are required.

 - Digital Internet protocol (IP) cameras process video.
 Each camera comes equipped with a processing chip that streams the video to the NVR system for storage.
 This is more efficient than a traditional video recording.